ulusoyez/ArtSeekingUnderstanding/README.md

 # READ ME
 Hello everyone!
 Welcome to the repository for sharing resources among Templeton Religion Trust (TRT) grantees and other scholars.
-This repository is created as a part of Grant {no??} and as a result of scholarly interest by other TRT Grantees during the Grantee Workshop at the University of Notre Dame (05/26-05/28).
+This repository is created as a part of the Art Seeking Understanding initiative ([see website here](https://templetonreligiontrust.org/areas-of-focus/art-seeking-understanding/)) and as a result of scholarly interest by other TRT Grantees during the Grantee Workshop at the University of Notre Dame (05/26-05/28).

 We hope to have a collaborative page where scholars from different fields can come by and utilize.
 To do so, there are ***a few guidelines*** we wish to note:
 1) [Publicly available datasets](https://github.com/ulusoyez/TRT/blob/main/Datasets/Publicly%20Accessible%20Links/ReadMe.md)